-Pros: very popular, easy-to-use (if you are already a WordPress user), SEO friendly, flexible, with a lot of extensions.
-And did I mention it’s absolutely free?
+- Very popular and easy-to-use (if you are already a WordPress user), SEO friendly, flexible, with a lot of extensions.
+And did we mention it’s absolutely free?

-Cons: The fact that Woo is a part of WordPress univers may not only be an advantage, but a problem too.
+- The fact that Woo is a part of the WordPress universe may not only be an advantage but a problem too.
 If you are not familiar with WordPress – it would mean there are now 2 systems you will have to master.

-Implementation complexity: easy.
-Critics say the Squarespace’s interface is not the most intuitive one, but once you have learned what’s what, you’ll be fine.
-Most importantly, it does not respect you to have any technical knowledge going in.
+- Implementation complexity: Easy.
+Critics say Squarespace’s interface is not the most intuitive one, but once you have learned what’s what, you’ll be fine.
+Most importantly, it does not expect you to have any technical knowledge going in.

-Pros: SquareSpace has always been praised for its looks and eCommerce templates are no exception–your website will look great even if you just use some out-of-the-box options.
+- SquareSpace has always been praised for its looks and eCommerce templates are no exception–your website will look great even if you just use some out-of-the-box options.
 It is quite friendly to eCommerce beginners, taking care of most of the technical aspects that need to be taken care of.

-Cons: While your website may look great, you’ll have only limited options for customising its looks.
-Customisations and unique functionalities are not what you would want to go to SquareSpace for.
+- While your website may look great, you’ll have only limited options for customizing its looks.
+Customizations and unique functionalities are not what you would want to go to SquareSpace for.
 Also, payment options are limited, compared to similar platforms.